aradhana14nov/Community-Jaeger-Operator-tile/tutorials/jaeger-ui.md

 ![](_images/operations.png)

-3. You can see number of traces produces with the unique trace id as shown in below snapshot.
+3. You can see number of traces produced with the unique trace id as shown in below snapshot.

  ![](_images/see-detailed-trace-of-all-the-services.png)

-4. You will see all the three services traces as shown in below snapshot:
+4. Click on the trace id and you will see all the three services traces as shown in below snapshot:

 ![](_images/services-tracing.PNG)